Overview

 Double-signing Infractions

-To learn more about equivocation handling in replicated security check out the Slashing documentation section.
+To learn more about equivocation handling in interchain security check out the Slashing documentation section.

 Key assignment